int08h/nearenough/CONTRIBUTING.md

 5. Discuss and iterate

 Notes
-* Keep pull requests limited to a single issue.
+* Please keep pull requests limited to a single issue.
-* Keep whitespace-only commits separate from other code changes.
-If needed commit your new feature or fix first then follow with a separate whitespace/style commit.
+* Whitespace-only commits should be separate from other code changes.
+You can commit your new feature or fix first and then follow with a separate whitespace/style commit.

 ## Testing

-* Any pull request that causes the test suite to fail will be rejected.
 * New features/functionality require new tests.
+* Please run the test suite and ensure it passes.
 * Bugfixes should be accompanied by a test case covering the bug.
-* A pull request that reduces code coverage will likely be rejected.

 ## Style/Coding Standard